Battlefield: Bad Company

 Bad Company received mostly positive reviews from critics, who praised the story's humor and technical aspects such as sound, atmosphere and the game engine.
+A sequel, Battlefield: Bad Company 2, was released in 2010.

 Gameplay

 In the game, players can hold one primary weapon which each has its own secondary, along with a combat knife, grenades and other picked up explosives and devices.
 Players start with 100 health, which is reduced by damage.
 Wounded players heal by using the LIFE-2 auto-injector.
 The environment is almost entirely destructible, but bullets cannot go through most walls.
 The ammunition system uses a bullet calculator, shown on the HUD, and players can endlessly repair vehicles with power tools unless they are completely destroyed.
 Airstrikes and Mortar Strikes can also be utilized.

 Battlefield: Bad Company has an assortment of military vehicles from each of the game's three factions that can be used by the player.
 Tanks, infantry fighting vehicles, armored cars, attack helicopters, patrol boats, mobile anti-aircraft weapon system.
 Unlike some previous versions in the Battlefield series, fixed-wing aircraft such as fighter jets and bomber planes are not available in this game.

 The Frostbite game engine allows 90% of the environment to be destroyed, including buildings, vegetation (including trees, grass, and bushes), vehicles, other players and the ground itself.
 For gameplay purposes, the frames of some buildings and objects remain indestructible to prevent total destruction of key points and to prevent the map from being completely flat.
 Additionally, the game features dynamic lighting to correlate with the changing environment.